schmettow/New_Stats/docs/Linear_mixed-effects_models.md

 All random effects get a more or less subtle trend towards the population mean.
 As a side effect, the random factor variance is usually smaller than variance between fixed factors, or naive group means.
 This effect is called *shrinkage*.
 When the random factor variation is small, extreme factor levels are pulled stronger towards the population mean, resulting in stronger shrinkage.
 Or vice versa: When random variation is large, the factor levels stand more on their own.

 The random factor variation is an estimate and as such it is certain only to a degree.
-As we have seen in \@ref(crossover), the more levels a random factor comprises, the more precise is the estimate of random factor variation.
+As we have seen in \@ref(non-human-populations), the more levels a random factor comprises, the more precise is the estimate of random factor variation.
 The strongest shrinkage occurs with few observations per factor levels and highly certain random factor variation.

 Previously, I have stressed how important repeated measures design is, as the number of observations per entity plays a role, too.
 The more observations there are, the less is the group mean overruled by the population mean.
 Less shrinkage occurs.
-This is why mixed-effects models gracefully deal with imbalanced designs.
+This is why multi-level models gracefully deal with imbalanced designs.
 Groups with more observations are just gradually more self-determined.
 Taking this to the opposite extreme: when a factor level contains no data at all, it will just be replaced by the population mean.
 This principle offers a very elegant solution to the problem of missing data.
 If you know nothing about a person, the best guess is the population mean.

 Under the perspective of populations as a more or less similar set of entities, these principles seem to make sense.
 Within this framework, we can even define what fixed effects are: